-Organic Chemical Contaminants: Such as synthetic and volatile organic chemicals, which are by-products of industrial processes and petroleum production, and also may come from gas stations, urban storm water runoff, and septic systems.
+Organic Chemical Contaminants: Such as synthetic and volatile organic chemicals, which are by-products of industrial processes and petroleum production, or could come from gas stations, urban storm water runoff, and septic systems.

 Radioactive Contaminants: That can be naturally occurring or be the result of oil and gas production and mining activities.